shipyardapp/Shipyard-Documentation/docs/reference/notifications.md

 :::tip Pro Tip
 We recommend adding the Shipyard email address `notifications@shipyardapp.com` to your address book to ensure that alerts are never sent to spam.
 :::

+### Alternative Notifications

+While Shipyard currently only supports sending notifications via email, most vendors support the ability to send messages to their service with a specialized email address.
+Check to see if this is the case for the vendor of your choice!

+We've verified that this alternative works for:
+- Slack
+- Microsoft Teams
+- Pagerduty

 ## Screenshots